 Which type of CHIP do you need?

-The KFN CHIP application specifies the required archaeological fieldwork for each type of project depending on the scale, and stage of development.
+The KFN Cultural Heritage Investigation Permit (CHIP) application specifies the required archaeological fieldwork for each type of project depending on the scale, and stage of development.

 The scale of archaeological investigation specified by KFN could range from a simple walk through, surface inspection and letter report, to a multi-stage archaeological impact assessment, including substantial excavation and analysis, with an extensive report.
 Any and all such archaeological investigations must be undertaken by a qualified archaeologist, along with a KFN representative.
 From KFN’s perspective, adhering to the KFN CHP is a fundamental part of the consultation process and allows KFN to make informed decisions about irreversible impacts to KFN cultural heritage.